brianegan/flutter_architecture_samples/app_spec.md

 ### Counter

 Displays the number of active todos in a pluralized form.
 Make sure to pluralize the `item` word correctly: `0 items`, `1 item`, `2 items`.
 Example: **2** items left.

-### Clear completed button

-Removes completed todos when clicked.
-Should be hidden when there are no completed todos.

 ### Persistence